DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v4/README.md

 ## Key Insight

-The main advancement in Version 4 is integration.
+The main advancement in Version 4 is system integration.

-By combining validation and progression into a single flow, the system becomes capable of real interaction and adaptation.
+By combining validation and progression into a single flow, the system becomes capable of real interaction and adaptive behavior.